aszepieniec/stark-anatomy/docs/faster.md

    - over a distinct domain it evaluates to the uniformly random randomizers.
  - If the randomizers are appended before padding, then the transition constraints must by compatible with this operation, or else the composition polynomials will not evaluate to zero in the entire power-of-two subgroup.
 This option requires changing the AIR.

-I am not sure which of the options is the standard solution.
-Both strike me as hacky workarounds for a problem in need of a more elegant solution.
-Preprocessing offers this solution, obviates padding, and serves a dual didactical purpose particularly relevant for this tutorial.

 ### Preprocessing

 Where a standard Polynomial IOP consists of two parties, the prover and the verifier, a *Preprocessing Polynomial IOP* consists if three: a prover, a verifier, and an *indexer*.
 (The indexer is sometimes also called the *preprocessor* or the *helper*.)